daviaraujocc/rag-docs/README.md

 > In this example we are using llama3.1:8b model which requires around 8GB of VRAM.
 You can choose a smaller model if you have memory constraints.

-### 🚧 Kubernetes Deployment (WIP) 🚧
+### Kubernetes Deployment

-Deployment with helm charts soon.
+For Kubernetes deployment, check the [documentation](helm/rag-docs/README.md).

-helm install rag-docs helm/rag-docs
+You can use values present in `helm/rag-docs` for your deployment.

 ### Environment Variables